AntiAnti/OpenJK/README.md

 # OpenJK

-This is my attempt to improve cinematics quality in JA.
-Two formats are now supported: original RoQ and new OGV (theora).
+This is my attempt to improve quality of cinematics in JA SP.
+Two formats are supported now: original RoQ and new OGV (theora).
 Resolution of RoQ video was increased from 512x512 to 1024x1024 and 2048x2048.
-OGV support isn't ready yet but works.
-Don't recommend to try 2K and 4K videos, since theora is purely software decoder.
-To improve performance, I process decoded frame on GPU, but it's only possible with rend2.
-To convert mp4-h264 to ogv, use ffmpeg2theora or Theora Converter .NET (GUI-shell for ffmpeg2theora).
+OGV support isn't ready yet but it works.
+To improve performance, I process frames decoded by theora on GPU, but this is only possible with rend2 (in console "cl_renderer rdsp-rend2;vid_restart").

+OGV libraries (**ogg** itself, **theora** video decoder and **vorbis** audio decoder) are included as bundled projects and (hopefully) should compile for Linux.
+There is UseInternalOGGVideo flag in the CMakeLists.
+Disable it to build the project without OGV support (but you still get 1k and 2k RoQ).

+Regardless of the specified extension of the video file name (if any specified), ogv has priority over roq.
+For example, if the script tried to read "video/ja02" or "video/ja02.roq", at first cl_cin.cpp would look for "video/jk02.ogv".
+To convert mp4-h264 video to OGV, use *ffmpeg2theora* or *Theora Converter .NET* (GUI for ffmpeg2theora).
 Keep in mind the game expects sample rate of audio in cinematics = 22050 Hz.

-OGV libraries are included as bundled projects.
-Check CMakeLists for UseInternalOGGVideo.
-Disable it to build the project without OGV (but you still get 1k and 2k RoQ).

-Regarless of the specified extension of the video file name (if any specified), ogv has priority over roq.
-For example, when trying to read "video/ja02" or "video/ja02.roq", at first it'll look for "video/jk02.ogv".
+I don't recommend to try 2K and 4K videos or frame rate higher than 30, since theora is purely software decoder.

 Active branch is rend2-unified-wip.